-Criterion 2.a: The width of passages should never be less than 80 cm, or 120 in the case of assisted walking.
+Criteria 2.a: The width of passages should never be less than 80 cm, or 120 cm in the case of assisted walking.

-Except as described for criteria 1.a and 1.b, the paths taken in the domestic space during the care activities are too vague to establish for all the care activities the points of departure and arrival.
-Moreover, the distance between the objects is not sufficient to describe the actual reachability for those who, for example, is in a wheelchair.
-For these reasons, we preferred to evaluate other aspects relating to the accessibility characteristics of the spaces, such as the maximum walkable surface within the spaces most involved in the care activities.
-Referring to studies proposed in the simulation of the flow of people along navigation paths, (van Toll et al., 2018) (Ghosh et al., 2020) (Naderpour et al., 2019), we chose to model free space with skeletonization techniques that capture the topological skeleton of a bounded space through medial axis transformation technique (Lee, 1982).
-All the feasible navigation paths are identified by searching for the topological skeleton (or medial axis) of the mesh formed by the inner perimeter of the housing to which obstacles (such as walls or furniture) are subtracted.
-Since the topological skeleton is the locus of the centers of the circles inscribed within a given polygon, it is possible to select only the circles with a diameter greater than 80 cm (or 120 cm) to calculate the walkable surface as the union of the regions formed by all selected circles. (see Figure 3 (a)).
+Except as described for criteria 1.a and 1.b, the paths taken in the domestic space during the care activities are too vague to establish the points of departure and arrival for all the care activities.
+Moreover, the distance between the objects is not sufficient to describe the actual reachability for those who, for example, use a wheelchair.
+For these reasons, we preferred to evaluate other aspects relating to the accessibility characteristics of the spaces, such as the maximum walkable surface within the spaces most involved in the care activities

+Referring to studies proposed in the simulation of the flow of people along navigation paths, (van Toll et al., 2018; Ghosh et al., 2020; Naderpour et al., 2019), we chose to model free space with skeletonization techniques that capture the topological skeleton of a bounded space through the medial axis transformation technique (Lee, 1982).
+All the feasible navigation paths are identified by searching for the topological skeleton (or medial axis) of the mesh formed by the inner perimeter of the housing, from which obstacles (such as walls or furniture) are subtracted.
+Since the topological skeleton is the locus of the centres of the circles inscribed within a given polygon, it is possible to select only the circles with a diameter greater than 80 cm (or 120 cm) to calculate the walkable surface as the union of the regions formed by all the selected circles. (see Figure 3 - part a).

-Criterion 2.b: Presence in the bedroom and in the bathroom of a free area with a diameter of 150 cm.
+Criteria 2.b: Presence in the bedroom and in the bathroom of a free area with a diameter of 150 cm.